 - A bit bulky (most e-collars for cats are bulky as the tech isn’t advanced enough to make them super small – they need a sizable battery and it is what it is)

-Best Shock Collar to For Cats Meowing
+Best Collar For Cats Meowing

 How about an automatic training collar to help reduce meowing?
 When done well it gives your training a huge advantage.